 The University of Sheffield defines a dual degree as the independent study of two parallel subjects.
 Dual degrees offer students the flexibility to choose a programme of study that reflects their interests and gives the opportunity to develop detailed knowledge and key skills in two major subjects.
 Whilst the two subjects may be taught independently, they will complement, inform and illuminate one another.
+There are also opportunities for students to have a flexible approach to their subject choices, allowing students to choose more of one subject, within academic guidelines and practice, than another.
 Where there are two programme specifications for dual degrees, one for each half of the programme, and students should refer to both documents for a full description of the whole programme.
 Where there are clear links between the two subjects, details will be included in Sections 15 and 20 of the programme specifications.
 However, there are some single programme specifications for dual degree combinations where there is a substantial degree of integration between the two subjects.
+Multi-disciplinary study gives students the opportunity to re-contextualise knowledge in their various subject areas.